 OUAC Code: Option B — Bachelor of Humanities with Biology — CBD

 Option B is for applicants to the fourth degree stream.
-This stream is for students intending to go on to medical school after graduation.
+This stream is for students who wish to combine the Humanities with the study of Biology, Chemistry, and Biochemistry and is often chosen by students intending to go on to medical school after graduation.

 OUAC Code: Option C — Bachelor of Journalism and Humanities — CJH